1wholechicken, cut up(or 8 pieces of your favorite cuts of chicken)

 peanut oil for frying

 Place the chicken in a large bowl.
-Add the salt, garlic powder, and onion powder, toss to coat the chicken in the spices.
+Sprinkle on top of the chicken: 2 teaspoon salt, garlic powder, and onion powder then toss to coat the chicken in the spices.

-In a medium-sized bowl, whisk together the flour, cornstarch, and black pepper.
+In a medium-sized bowl, whisk together the flour, cornstarch, 2 teaspoon salt, paprika and black pepper.
 Set aside.

-Fill up your deep fryer (deep cast iron skillet or dutch oven) with peanut oil (or frying oil of your choice) and preheat to 350°F.
+Fill up a deep fryer (deep cast iron skillet or dutch oven) with peanut oil (or neutral frying oil of your choice) and preheat to 350°F.

 When the chicken is done frying, place it on a paper towel lined sheet tray and immediately sprinkle a little flaked salt on top.
 Continue with the rest of the chicken pieces.